francescmarti00/dmu-multimedia/md/PouchDB-lab2_TECH3015.md

 loadFeedbacks();
 ```

+### Exercise 6
+Add a filter (a form) that allows you to filter the result on base its score value.

+### Exercise 7
+We have seen how to retrieve documents using the allDocs() method.
+You might wish to retrieve documents based on data in fields other than the _id property.
+To do this  <https://pouchdb.com/guides/mango-queries.html>

+Remove from your code the line `event.preventDefault()` to understand its function.

 ## Going Further

 This is simple example of saving and viewing documents.
 You could however go further in a number of ways.
 For example: